Rembrandt van Rijn Arctic Cruises

 A sailing cruise ship built for close wildlife interaction and adventure

-Foremost among our sustainability goals is actively reducing the impact and emission of our vessels, investing in new technology and continuously improving our existing resources.
-Our traditional sailing-vessel, Rembrandt Van Rijn, uses wind power whenever possible.
-We limit onboard waste production by recycling as often as we can as well as banning single-use plastics.
-This ship do not use straws, plastic cups, or any individually wrapped butter, yoghurt, and jam.
-This vessel has a water treatment system and desalination system that uses reverse osmosis, allowing us to eliminate the use of plastic water bottled on board.
-Rather, guests receive a reusable water bottle they can refill on the vessel.
-Bathrooms are equipped with biodegradable shampoo and soap in recycled packing, further limiting our use of plastics.
+Waste onboard is limited by recycling as much as possible as well as banning single-use plastics.
+This ship does not use straws, plastic cups, or any individually wrapped butter, yogurt, and jam.
+This vessel has a water treatment and desalination system that uses reverse osmosis, eliminating the need for plastic bottled water.
+Bathrooms are equipped with biodegradable shampoo and soap in recycled packing, further limiting the use of plastics.